bennettdams/find-and-jump/README.md

 ## Features

-1. Press a keybind to activate search mode
+1. Press a keybinding to activate search mode
 2. Enter your search text
 3. Every new character will show new matches
 4. Press another key (e.g. TAB) to cycle through the matches